Sjyhne/MapAI-Competition/README.md

 ## Results

 This is the final results of the competition!
-All code must be shared and participants must submit a 2-pager detailing the approach of your submission.

 |    |   Team   | IoU Task 1 | BIoU Task 1 | Total Task 1 | IoU Task 2 | BIoU Task 2 | Total Task 2 |    Score   | Eligible for prizes |
 |:--:|:--------:|:------------:|:-------------:|:--------------:|:------------:|:-------------:|:--------------:|:----------:|:-------------------:|